BrashFlea/CS3030Homework8/README.md

 **Module 1** - config.ini file containing database credentials.
 Obviously this has been omitted from the repository for security reasons.

-The requires format for the config.ini file is as follows:
+The required format for the config.ini file is as follows:

 [mysql]